 Most people receive greetings cards over the winter period – many of them by e-mail.
 Although many of these electronic greetings cards are perfectly inoffensive, others could be genuine risks to the private data and computers of their recipients.
 Remember these safety tips when you get an electronic greetings card and enjoy peace of mind over the festive period.

 These are sent by either by ‘traditional’ e-mail or by another messaging system, such as private messaging on forums, for example, or by websites specialising in the design and sending of electronic greetings cards.

 There are several types of electronic cards:

-If you want to send electronic greetings, there are a few rules you should follow so that you don’t end up getting conned.
+If you want to send electronic greetings, there are a few rules you should follow so that you do not end up getting conned.

-As with any email attachment, do not open attached files if you do not know the person who sent them.
-With greetings cards, if the name of the company offering the service is given, check whether it is a legitimate website, that the identity of the person who sent you the card is given and that you actually know this person, before opening the attachment.
+As with any e-mail attachments, do not open attached files if you do not know the person who sent them.
+With greetings cards, if the name of the company offering the service is given, check whether it is a legitimate website that the identity of the person who sent you the card is given and that you know this person, before opening the attachment.